Françafrique: Nicolas Sarkozy's presidency (2007–2012)

-Nicolas Sarkozy has worked to transform the Franco-African relationship.
-He attached the "African cell" of the French state to the diplomatic cell, thus closing the page on decades of official and unofficial networks once woven by Jacques Foccart.
-However, he also caused indignation when, in a speech on July 26, 2007, at the Cheikh Anta Diop University in Dakar, he declared that "the African man has not entered history enough" and that "the problem of Africa is that it lives too much in the present in nostalgia for the lost paradise of childhood."
+Nicolas Sarkozy worked to transform the Franco-African relationship.
+He attached the "African cell" of the French state to the diplomatic cell, thus closing the page on decades of official and unofficial networks once woven by Foccart.
+However, Sarkozy also caused indignation in a speech on 26 July 2007, at the Cheikh Anta Diop University, in Dakar, when he declared that "the African man has not entered history enough" and that "the problem of Africa is that it lives too much in the present in nostalgia for the lost paradise of childhood."

 Francois Hollande's presidency (2012–2017)

-The five-year term of François Hollande is marked by an ambivalence in French foreign policy on Africa.
+The five-year term of François Hollande was marked by an ambivalence in French foreign policy on Africa.
 Indeed, when he came to power he promised the end of Françafrique and also declared that "the time of Françafrique is over: there is France, there is Africa, there is the partnership between France and Africa, with relations based on respect, clarity and solidarity."
-However, under Hollande military troops are deployed in the Sahel, and ties are built of maintained with more or less occult networks.
-He is also shown in the presence of many African dictators such as Idriss Déby or Paul Biya, recalling the difficulty of France to break clearly with Françafrique as its interests are embedded there.
-This is not without recalling the hopes and delusions associated with the Mitterrand years in these matters.
+However, Hollande had military troops deployed in the Sahel, and ties are built of maintained with networks that were more or less occult.
+Also, the presence of many African dictators such as Idriss Déby or Paul Biya recalled the difficulty of France to break clearly with Françafrique, which embedded French interests.
+That recalled the hopes and delusions associated with the Mitterrand years in these matters.

 Emmanuel Macron's presidency (2017–present)

-In August 2017, Emmanuel Macron founded the Presidential Council for Africa, an advisory body composed of people from civil society, members of the African diaspora for most.
-While its supporters see this institution as a way to bring together civil society personalities around issues related to Africa rather than officials or business leaders, other see it as a new bridge between African elites, the Diaspora, and French interests in the Africa.
+In August 2017, Emmanuel Macron founded the Presidential Council for Africa, an advisory body composed of people from civil society, mostly members of the African diaspora.
+While its supporters see the institution as a way to bring together civil society personalities around issues related to Africa rather than officials or business leaders, others see it as a new bridge between African elites, the Diaspora, and French interests in the Africa.